joshbrew/graphscript/docs/Graph.md

 ```

+In the above example, one interesting thing we can do is proxy methods on an object using __props, this lets us treat an html element as if it's a node, meaning these properties can be listened to by other nodes in the graph.
+Import the [htmlloader](../services/dom/html.loader.ts) for a special node definition for working with html and web components.

 We took this much further by unifying Graphs with a uniform message passing system via Services, allowing for complex multithreading and backend + frontend workflows to be constructed very clearly within a few hundred lines of code.
 With this we have created a graph-based full stack API for browser frontend and node backend development.
 There is much more to come.
 See [Services](./Service.md)